Joint Program in Biomedical Engineering

 - cellular biomechancial responses

-The Society For Biomaterials Student chapter welcomes the new graduate students in the UT/UM Joint Biomedical Engineering Program.
+Welcome to the new graduate students in the UT/UM Joint Biomedical Engineering Program!

 Who may apply: Principal investigators who are: a) new hires (within 12 mo.) at the Univ. of Memphis or Univ. of Tennessee Health Science Center or have such a person on their team and b) who are pursuing a new research direction with their collaborative, inter-institutional team.